chromakey/TM-De-Duplicator/README.txt

 	Example is python TM_script.py client.tmx
 3.)
 The file log.txt will have all of the segments that have more than one translation.

-This is a script I wrote for identifying translation memory segments that have multiple translations.
-i.e. if "My name is John" is translated in more than one way.

 DISCLAIMERS:
 1.)
 This only works for TMX files and has only been tested against exports for XTM.
 2.)
 This only currently works if en-US (English - United States) is the source language